VDHG vs DHHF vs GHHF: Which All-in-One ETF Should You Buy?

 VDHG historically held only managed funds as its underlying investments.
 Since July 2024, Vanguard has begun adding ETF units alongside the managed funds — VDHG now holds 4 ETFs (VAS, VGS, VGAD, VBND) making up roughly 16% of the fund, with the remaining 84% still in managed funds

-When investors in the managed fund portions buy or sell units, capital gains can be generated and distributed to all unitholders — including VDHG investors who didn't sell anything
+When investors in the underlying managed funds buy or sell, capital gains can be generated and distributed to all unitholders — including VDHG investors who didn't sell anything

-DHHF holds only ETFs (not managed funds), which have a more tax-efficient creation/redemption mechanism that avoids this problem entirely
+DHHF holds only ETFs, which use a more tax-efficient creation/redemption mechanism that avoids this problem entirely

 The result: VDHG forces you to pay tax on distributions every year during accumulation, even if you're reinvesting everything.
 DHHF defers more of its returns as unrealised capital gains, which you only pay tax on when you eventually sell — potentially decades later, at a lower tax rate, with the 50% CGT discount.